mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/Arduino-IDE-Windows-on-Arm.md

 ---
 title: "Porting and Optimizing Arduino IDE for Windows on Arm"
+description: "This self-service project ports and optimizes the Arduino IDE—patching its lzma-native dependency—to run natively and efficiently on Windows on Arm, giving developers hands-on experience with cross-platform builds, Arm64 performance tuning, and upstream open-source contributions."
 subjects:
     - "Performance and Architecture"
     - "Migration to Arm"